xpqz/jswc/docs/index.md

 # Introduction

 EWC stands for "Everywhere Window Create".
-EWC is a cross-platform implementation of the `⎕WC` family of system functions (`⎕WC/⎕WS/⎕WG/⎕NQ/⎕DQ`) that are available in Dyalog APL for Microsoft Windows.
+EWC is a cross-platform implementation of the `⎕WC` family of system functions (`⎕WC, ⎕WS, ⎕WG, ⎕WN, ⎕NQ and ⎕DQ`) that are available in Dyalog APL for Microsoft Windows.

 !!!Note